launchql/libpg-query-node/AST_RESEARCH.md

 | 16 | JsonAggConstructor, JsonArrayAgg, JsonArrayConstructor, JsonArrayQueryConstructor, JsonConstructorExpr, JsonFormat, JsonIsPredicate, JsonKeyValue, JsonObjectAgg, JsonObjectConstructor, JsonOutput, JsonReturning, JsonValueExpr, RTEPermissionInfo |
 | 17 | JsonArgument, JsonBehavior, JsonExpr, JsonFuncExpr, JsonParseExpr, JsonScalarExpr, JsonSerializeExpr, JsonTable, JsonTableColumn, JsonTablePath, JsonTablePathScan, JsonTablePathSpec, JsonTableSiblingJoin, MergeSupportFunc, SinglePartitionSpec, WindowFuncRunCondition |

+## Generating AST Samples

+To fully understand structural differences we will compile **libpg-query** for each supported PostgreSQL version and capture JSON output for a library of representative queries.
+This multi-runtime parser setup lets us record actual ASTs from PG13 through PG17.
+These samples are essential for training upgrade logic and verifying enum representations:

+- PG13 and PG14 output enum values as integers
+- PG15+ output enums as their string names

+The generated samples will live under a dedicated directory and can be compared programmatically to spot changes beyond what the protobuf types reveal.

 ## Conclusion